DannieBGoode/opensx70/_posts/2018/10/2018-10-24-photodiode2.md

 In an interesting turn of events, I was reading [Edwin H. Land's Essays—Volune I](https://www.amazon.com/Edwin-H-Lands-Essays-Set/dp/0892081708) and in an article by Dr. Land about one-step photography I found this:

-*"In available light photography the system operates in the integrating mode, using as light sensor a tiny photodiode.
+*In available light photography the system operates in the integrating mode, using as light sensor a tiny photodiode.
 The surface area of the photodiode is less than .006 in.2 (4 mmz), and it generates extremely small currents (1042 to 10'9 amp).
 During exposure, light sensed by the photodiode generates a current which charges a capacitor to a predetermined level.
 When the capacitor reaches that level it discharges and its circuit instructs the solenoid to close the shutter blades, thus terminating the exposure.
-If the light level is too low to charge the capacitor sufficiently, the shutter is closed automatically after approximately 20 sec."*
+If the light level is too low to charge the capacitor sufficiently, the shutter is closed automatically after approximately 20 sec.*

 I was blown away...

-So I wanted to run the tests (quite franly, yet not very scientific) so I made it so I placed the photodiode (in this case SFH2430) in an discarded openSX70 PCB.
+So I wanted to run the tests (quite franly, yet not very scientific) and I made it so I placed the photodiode (in this case SFH2430) more or less (hope it's more than less) in the proper position in an discarded openSX70 PCB.

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/10/light-meter-tests-04.jpg)